 Last night I was worried a little dizziness yesterday morning and some stomach cramps in the evening might interfere with my departure today, but this morning I feel just fine!
-(Perhaps malaria tablets caused the dizziness, and perhaps my uncomfortable stomach was simply a less-than-positive reaction to the sauerkraut on the Reuben sandwich I had at lunch.)
+(Perhaps malaria tablets caused the dizziness, and perhaps my uncomfortable stomach was simply a less-than-positive reaction to the sauerkraut on the Reuben sandwich I had for lunch.)

 I leave the house at 10:15, drive to the Marriott near the Orlando airport, catch a shuttle to the terminal, and board Delta Flight #24 for Atlanta.
 Arriving a little before 3:00, I make my way to Gate B01, where I meet Brianna, who arrives at 3:15 or so.
 We proceed to Gate E10 and are pleased to see our flight to Johannesburg is right on time.

-It's a Boeing 777 and it's enormous, with some 55 or so rows of seats.
+It's a Boeing 777 (photo) and it's enormous, with some 55 or so rows of seats.
 In our section, the plane is nine seats across.

 Fortunately, each passenger has his or her own touch-screen TV, so entertainment options are plentiful.
 Unfortunately, it's more like a "punch-screen" TV.
 I have to beat the thing several times for any selection to register.

 That makes games too tedious to deal with, so I decide to listen to music.
 However, the background roar of the jet engines drowns out the music, so I decide to watch a movie.
 My choice, "Taken 2," seems pretty good, but I can't hear any of the dialog.